input-output-hk/marlowe-cardano/doc/marlowe/tutorials/marlowe-step-by-step.rst

 Warnings will be generated if the value ``v`` is negative, or if there is not enough in the account to make the payment in full (even if there are positive balances of other tokens in the account).
-In the latter case a partial payment (of all the money available) is made.
+In the latter case, a partial payment (of all the money available) is made.
 The continuation contract is the one given in the contract: ``cont``.

 Close
 -----

 A contract ``Close`` provides for the contract to be closed (or terminated).
-The only action that is performs is to provide refunds to the owners of accounts that contain a positive balance.
+The only action that it performs is to provide refunds to the owners of accounts that contain a positive balance.
 This is performed one account per step, but all accounts will be refunded in a single transaction.